A superb Xl of players who have left La Liga since 2017: Messi, Ronaldo…

 After failing to usurp Dani Carvajal at Real Madrid, Hakimi spent two seasons on loan at Borussia Dortmund before joining Inter Milan in a £36million deal in 2020.

-He’s developed into an absolutely outstanding attacking full-back, scoring seven goals and providing eight more assists as Inter won their first Scudetto since 2010.
+He’s developed into an absolutely outstanding attacking full-back, scoring seven goals and providing eight more assists as Inter ended Juventus’ reign and won the Scudetto in 2020-21.

-The 22-year-old was linked with a move to Chelsea but has since joined PSG, who agreed to pay an initial £51.3million for his services.
+The 23-year-old was linked with a move to Chelsea but instead joined PSG, who agreed to pay an initial £51.3million for his services.
 In Paris he’s continued to prove himself one of the best players in his position in world football.

 CB: Raphael Varane